Severe Mood Swings in Women and The Causes and Treatment

 A psychiatrist can help by first conducting a psychological evaluation, using various assessments in addition to the verbal interview.
 Psychiatrists can prescribe medications for a wide variety of mental health conditions that may be at the root of the mood swings, such as a mood disorder or a personality disorder.
 Medications may include antidepressants, anti-anxiety medications, or anti-psychotic drugs.
 Often this treatment is combined with psychotherapy, where the patient sits with a therapist and examines live events or past traumas that might be contributing to the mood swings.

 If these outpatient services are not adequately helping the individual, a more intensive level of care may be in order.
 Residential mental health programs can be very helpful in providing a much more targeted treatment approach while the patient resides in a safe, supportive treatment environment.
 Individual therapy, group therapy, and experiential therapies, in addition to medication management, can be very effective in helping stabilize the individual’s mood swings.

 There are a variety of mental health treatment centers available, ranging from a home setting to a rural or ranch-like setting, to a psychiatric hospital setting.
 The type of residential facility is determined by the severity of the mental health disorder.
 Following the residential program, patients are encouraged to continue to receive support through an outpatient or day program, as well as family therapy and other specific treatment options.

 The Treatment Specialist is an online resource for information regarding severe mood swings in women, as well as other mental health disorders.
 The specialists can provide individuals with helpful tips and resources that can assist them in researching a mental health condition.
-For more information about treatment options, call (866) 644-7911.
+For more information about treatment options in a private residential or inpatient treamtent progran, call to speak to a Treatment Specilaist at (866) 644-7911.